 A hose should be attached to outside faucets for use in case of fire and should be left in place year around.
 This hose should be long enough to reach each end of the unit.

 Advertised garage sales are not allowed in the park, but small individual patio sales may be held.
 Board approved functions such as Auction/Bake Sale and Christmas bazaar sale are exempt from this rule.

 Household garbage in tied plastic bags should be placed in dumpsters.
 Garbage dumpsters are for the sole use of residents and registered guests.
-Refer to Compliance & Variance (Appendix 4) for direction when dealing with construction or remodeling waste, regardless of the necessity for C.V.C. application.
+Refer to Compliance & Variance (Appendix 4) for directions when dealing with construction or remodeling waste, regardless of the necessity for C.V application.